geekrunners/librunner/README.md

 ## License

-LibRunner is used under the terms of the [Apache License version 2.0](https://github.com/geekrunners/librunner/blob/main/LICENSE).
+**librunner** is used under the terms of the [Apache License version 2.0](https://github.com/geekrunners/librunner/blob/main/LICENSE).